 Choosing your vendors

 "The little guys have to act like the big guys," he said.
 "They have to do things systematically to minimize costs and transit times."

-For instance, Poore said, depending on the package weight, your fastest, least-expensive delivery method might be to have a private carrier take it part of the way, and have USPS make the final delivery.
+Depending on the package weight, Poore noted that your fastest, least expensive delivery method might be to have a private carrier take it part of the way, and have USPS make the final delivery.

 Shipping technologies and analytics

-Caporaso said e-tailers should evaluate their shipping strategy every six months to ensure that it's operating at peak efficiency and delivering the best possible value to customers at the lowest possible cost to the business.
+Caporaso said retailers should evaluate their shipping strategy every six months to ensure that it's operating at peak efficiency and delivering the best possible value to customers at the lowest possible cost to the business.
 An ongoing program of data collection and analysis is an invaluable part of that effort, he said.

-Customer expectations.
-Your customers' expectations should be at the core of every shipping decision and deal you make, Caporaso said.
+Ultimately, your customers' expectations should be at the core of every shipping decision and deal you make, Caporaso said.
 A carrier that saves you money in the short term but provides poor service will cost you customers, and therefore money, in the long term.